corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get account by account ID

-Send a `GET` request to the `/accounts/{accountId}` endpoint to invoke the [`GetAccountFlow`](back-end-guide.md#getaccountflow).
+Send a `GET` request to the `/accounts/{accountId}` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#getaccountflow">`GetAccountFlow`</a>.
 This flow returns the account information for a given account ID.
 This request requires authorization.
 It can be sent by an admin user or the customer who owns the account.

 - Request type: `GET`.
 - Path: `/accounts/{accountId}`.